MrFriendCS/H-CS/docs/H-CS-SDD.md

 #### Negative index

-It is possible to use a negative value for the `start` parameter, with `-1` being the last element.
+It is possible to use a negative values, with `-1` being the last element.

 ```
 Index: -11  -10  -9  -8  -7  -6  -5  -4  -3  -2  -1